Ragul2526/GAN-from-scratch/README.md

 The model is not included because:
 - Results were not reproducible even using the authors' own saved weights
 - The BiLSTM text encoder trained on CUB-200 (11,788 images) lacks semantic understanding - too small a dataset for meaningful text conditioning
+- MS-COCO alone is 25GB - not practical to include or reproduce in a normal environment
 - Multi-scale architecture (3G + 3D) is extremely sensitive to hyperparameter tuning and training balance
 - Even the original paper's claimed outputs could not be reproduced consistently